Jerrold D. Green: Career

 Green also served as partner and executive vice president for international operations at Best Associates, a privately held merchant banking firm with global operations, and executive vice president for academic affairs for the Whitney International University System and the senior advisory board of Academic Partnerships, both based in Dallas, Texas.
 Green later returned to RAND, where he oversaw an attempt to broaden RAND's Middle East-based policy analysis work.

-Green has lectured on six continents and has been a visiting fellow at the Chinese Academy of Social Science's West Asian Studies Center in Beijing, China; a visiting lecturer at the Havana based Center for African and Middle East Studies, a fellow at the Australian Defence College, and delivered papers at conferences sponsored by the Iranian Institute of International Affairs in Tehran, Iran.

-Green has lived abroad as a Fulbright Fellow in Egypt, three years in Israel, and conducted field research in Iran.
-He has visited virtually every other Middle Eastern country.
+Green has lived as a Fulbright Fellow in Egypt, three years in Israel, and conducted field research in Iran.

-Since 2008, Green has served as the president and chief executive officer of the Pacific Council on International Policy in Los Angeles.
+From 2008 through 2024, Green served as the president and chief executive officer of the Pacific Council on International Policy in Los Angeles.

 Advisory roles

-Green is a member of the Council on Foreign Relations, the International Institute for Strategic Studies, the California Club, the Lincoln Club, U.S. Department of State Advisory Committee on International Economic Policy, the Los Angeles Coalition for the Economy and Jobs Tourism Committee, and the USC Center on Public Diplomacy Advisory Board.
-Green also serves as an International Medical Corps ambassador.
-He is currently a reserve deputy sheriff with the Los Angeles Sheriff's Department after serving as a specialist reserve officer with the Los Angeles Police Department, where he advised on issues related to terrorism and intelligence.
-He received a Meritorious Service Award for his work.
-Green is also currently a technical advisor to Activision Publishing where he consults on the highly successful Call of Duty video game series.
+Green is a member of the Council on Foreign Relations, the International Institute for Strategic Studies, the California Club, the Lincoln Club, and the USC Center on Public Diplomacy Advisory Board.
+He is currently a reserve deputy sheriff with the Los Angeles Sheriff's Department where he received a Meritorious Service Award for his work.
+He also served as a specialist reserve officer with the Los Angeles Police Department, where he advised on issues related to terrorism and intelligence.

-Green previously served on the board of directors of the California Club, the advisory committee of The Asia Society of Southern California, the advisory board of Whitney International University, the advisory board of Academic Partnerships, the board of managers of Falcon Waterfree Technologies, and the board of the Middle East Institute at Columbia University.
+Green previously served on the board of directors of the California Club, the advisory committee of The Asia Society of Southern California, U.S. Department of State Advisory Committee on International Economic Policy, the advisory board of Whitney International University, the advisory board of Academic Partnerships, the board of managers of Falcon Waterfree Technologies, and the board of the Middle East Institute at Columbia University.
 Green served as a member of the U.S. Secretary of the Navy Advisory Panel for eight years, and was awarded the Distinguished Civilian Service Award.
+Green served as a technical advisor to Activision Publishing where he consulted on the Call of Duty video game series.